April 14, 2026

 With Tracks handling the sequencing, Doozy managing introductions, quizzes, and feedback, you get consistency without manual effort.
 Every new hire gets the same high-quality experience regardless of when they start, which team they join, or how busy their manager is that week.

 Build it once.
 Refine it with every cohort.
-Let the automation do the heavy lifting so your team can focus on the human parts — the conversations, the support, and the welcome that makes someone genuinely glad they joined.
+Let the automation do the heavy lifting so your team can focus on the parts that actually matter — the conversations, the support, and making someone feel like they made the right call.

 Written by Doozy Team